 It is a minor component of some Bordeaux blends, and it is used in other French regions as a blending component.
 But its best French expression is in the so-called black wines of Cahors.
 These are usually varietal Malbec, but sometimes contain some Tannat.
 Cahors wines are typically soft, aromatic, and of course, deeply coloured.

 Most famously, Malbec is the leading red wine variety of Argentina, where it makes everything from everyday drinking wines through to the highest-quality, age-worthy reds.

-In Australia Malbec was once the favoured variety for blending with Cabernet Sauvignon, that role is now filled by Merlot.
+In Australia Malbec was once the favoured variety for blending with Cabernet Sauvignon.
+That role is now filled by Merlot, and Malbec lost popularity.

 This is a popular Northwest Italian variety that is grown in most other wine regions throughout Italy, and indeed in most other wine-producing countries.
 To some extent, it lives in the shadow of Nebbiolo, but Barbera is easier to grow and it makes more straightforward wines.

 This variety was bred in France in the 19th century as a cross between Syrah and Peloursin.
-It is known in Australia as Durif and in the US, under the name Petite Sirah.
+It is known in Australia as Durif and in the US it is called Petite Sirah.
 It is rarely found in France these days.
 In Australia, Durif is best known as a classic variety from Rutherglen, but it is also grown in most warmer wine regions.

-Zinfandel was championed in the Margaret River by Cape Mentelle and is now grown in many regions.
+Historically Zinfandel was championed in the Margaret River by Cape Mentelle and is now grown in many Australian regions.

-In Australia, especially South Australia the variety has been used to make some excellent medium to full bodied reds since being pioneered by Tscharke wines in the Barossa.
+In Australia, especially in South Australia, the variety has been used to make some excellent medium to full bodied reds since being pioneered by Tscharke wines in the Barossa.

 Nero d'Avola gets its name from the town of Avola in Southern Sicily.
 Nero thrives in the warmer climate of Sicily where it is the most popular red wine variety.